 Zhangqian’s two trips to the Western Regions broke down the connections barriers between the ancient China, Western Regions and the central Asia, which built a great foundation to the trade also the culture exchange between China, Central Asia and Europe.

 Alexander the Great also made a great contribution to the development of Silk Road.
-Around 300 BCE, he defeated Greece, Egypt, the Persian Empire and the northern India.
+Around 330 BC, he defeated Greece, Egypt, the Persian Empire and the northern India.
 During his conquest, Alexander the Great had founded many important trading cities which later became centers of Silk Road trade, such as the Alexandria, Khujand in Tajikistan, Samarkand.

 Around BCE 200, envoys from both Alexander's successors and the Chinese court reached Kashgar which was the first contact between China and Europeans.

-After West Han Dynasty, the Silk Road had been closed because of continual wars between Western Region countries.
+After West Han Dynasty, the Silk Road had been closed because of continual wars between Western Region (now Xinjiang and parts of Central Asia) countries.
 In East Han Dynasty, Banchao was firstly sent as envoy to strengthen the relationships beween Han and the Western Region.
-During his 31 years’ administration is Western Regions, Banchao had conquered more than 50 small countries, and opened the Silk Road again.
+During his 31 years’ administration in Western Regions, Banchao had conquered more than 50 small countries, and opened the Silk Road again.

 Both Roman and China attached much importance to the international trade on the Silk Road.
 The Silk Road was under protection of Roman and Chinese armies.

 The prosperity of Silk Road reached its heyday in the Tang Dynasty (618~907).
 The Tang empire was the most powerful and prosperous country in the world.
 Its conquest over the West and central Asia ensured the trade along the Silk Road.
 The emperors of Tang carried out friendly diplomacy policy, and welcomed foreign envoys, merchants and travelers, which made Chang'an a cosmopolitan.